 Check out the post and learn about the 13 effective tips to improve WordPress Speed.

-- 13 Effective Tips To Improve WordPress Speed
+- 20 Effective Tips To Improve WordPress Speed

 - Enable GZIP Compression

-- Leverage browser caching
+- Leverage Browser Caching

-- Minimize the number of HTTP requests
+- Minimize the Number of HTTP Requests

-- Remove Unnecessary plugins
+- Remove Unnecessary Plugins

-- Optimize your WordPress database
+- Optimize WordPress Dashboard

-13 Effective Tips To Improve WordPress Speed
+20 Effective Tips To Improve WordPress Speed

 WordPress has a large number of users, theme and plugin developers, and hosting providers.
 WordPress blogs still have a problem with speed.
-All of these factors have an impact on the load time of WordPress based websites.
+All of these factors have an impact on the load time of WordPress-based websites.

 With some simple and easy techniques, we were able to decrease the load time of a WordPress website from 2.07s to 1.03s recently.

 You will learn the most effective and tested tips for optimizing WordPress speed in this tutorial.